jepstein-eagle/adaptable/packages/adaptable/readme/functions/quick-search-function.md

 # QuickSearch (AdaptableFunction)

-The QuickSearch([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `QuickSearch`) Function  enables users to quickly find matching text across all visible columns.
+The QuickSearch([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `QuickSearch`) Function  enables users to quickly find all instances of a specific value across all visible columns in the Grid.

-Quick Search makes it easy to find all instances of a specific value or term in a grid.
-You simply enter the value/term you want to search for, and AdapTable will find it.
+### Quick Search Settings
+There are 3 main settings:

+- highlight any matching cells
+- filter the grid so that it only shows those rows that have matching cells
-Depending on the Quick Search settings you have in place, AdapTable will highlight the matching cells, will filter the grid so that it only shows those rows that have matching cells, or do both.
+- filter the grid so that it only shows those rows that have matching cells and highlight those cells

-Tip
-You should use Quick Search when you want to search in all columns and all rows of a grid.

-Warning
-Quick Search is a constant operation .
-So, like with Advanced Search or Column Filters, it will highlight / filter the cells at the time that the Search is applied and also when data updates or the columns change.
+> Quick Search is a 'constant operation' - so, like with Advanced Search or Column Filters, it will run both when a new Quick Search is applied but also when data ticks or the visible columns change.

+### Highlight Style
+The Quick Search UI allows users to set the Back Colour and Fore (i.e. font) colour of a matched cell.

+An alternative to setting the properties individually, is to set a css style classname for Quick Search (make sure to include the css style being referenced in your application code).

+### Wildcards
-You can use the same wildcards as the Floating Filter to refine your quick search.
+You can use many of the same wildcards as in the Quick Filter Bar to refine your quick search.

 For example, '> 500' will return any cell that has a number greater than 500.
 Or 't*' will return any cell that starts with t.
-The 'Between' and 'In' Floating Filter wildcards are not available in Quick Search.

 See the Appendix at the bottom for more information on using wildcards.

-Note
-You can set the Fore Colour and Back Colour for Highlighted Cells in the Quick Search settings page; you are also able to set a css style classname for Quick Search instead of setting the properties individually.

 ## UI Elements
 To Do